-False Hope (or, how the Green movement will insure the collapse of civilization)
+False Hope (or, how the Green movement leaders will insure the collapse of

-A man walks down the street one night and as he passes under a street lamp he sees a person
+A man walks down the street one night and as he passes under a street lamp he sees a man crawling

-crawling around looking for something.
-After inquiring, and learning that the person has lost his car
+around looking for something.
+After inquiring, and learning that the man has lost his car keys, he

-keys, he gets down on his hands and knees and begins to help.
-A moment later another person walks
+gets down on his hands and knees and begins to help.
+A moment later another person walks by and

 After many minutes with no success finding the missing keys, the first mans asks the person who lost